Obaidul Quader: Allegations of corruption

 Quader was arrested by the joint forces under the military-backed caretaker government on charges of corruption on 9 March 2007, and corruption charges were framed against him and his wife for accumulating wealth illegally and concealing them in income file records.
 He was also accused of providing fake sources of income by the Anti-Corruption Commission of Bangladesh.

 In 2019, Netra News revealed that Quader has a collection of dozens of expensive wristwatches that cost tens of thousands of US dollars.
 Wristwatches in his possession include brands like Rolex, Ulysse Nardin and Louis Vuitton.
 According to the whistleblower, Quader receives watches from contractors of the megaprojects in lieu of undue favours.
 Obaidul Quader later accepted of owning the expensive wristwatches cited in the report to the media and claimed that the watches were gifted to him by Awami League supporters and leaders.
 In April 2023, in an interview with Voice of America, he admitted that he has a rich collection of wristwatches and he accepted expensive gifts from party supporters.

 However, the claim of receiving expensive gifts suggests Quader has violated the Toshakhana (Maintenance and Administrative) Rules 1974.
-Section 4(b) of the rules mentions that the ministers can only accept gifts up to 30,000 Bangladeshi taka (equivalent to USD 300) without handing them over the treasury of the government.
+Section 4(b) of the rules mentions that the ministers can only accept gifts up to 30,000 Bangladeshi taka (equivalent to US$300) without handing them over the treasury of the government.
 Transparency International Bangladesh chapter raised question on his acquiring of expensive wristwatches.